 On our final evening together I tried phở, a delicious noodle soup originating in northern Vietnam and which I really recommend to anybody who finds themselves in Hanoi.
 This last night together was a chance to say goodbye with some drinks and promises to stay in touch.
 I would certainly miss my new friends once I ventured out on my own.

-I had the most incredible time in South East Asia Adventure and knew I would never forget the friends, memories or beautiful landscapes.
+I had the most incredible time on my South East Asia Adventure around Thailand, Laos, Cambodia and Vietnam, and I knew I would never forget the friends, memories or beautiful landscapes.
 However, now it was time to travel onwards, so watch this space for my next blog post all about Marvellous Malaysia!